Tips and Resources6 MINUTE READ

 A speech evaluation helps the therapist determine the starting point for your child's therapy.

 Speech therapy goals are written to be measurable and specific.
-Measuring a child’s success against a goal allows the speech therapist to keep track of that child’s progress.
+Measuring a child’s success against a goal allows the speech therapist to keep track of the child’s progress.
 And keeping goals specific to the individual child helps ensure that what they’re working on exactly fits their needs.

 A speech therapy goal may look something like this: